NodeReplacer/Unity-3D-Graph-Preformance/README.md

 # Unity 3d Performance
-A repeat of Animated Graph (A previosu project) but with some serious performance enhancing drugs.
+A repeat of Animated Graph (A previous project) but with some serious performance enhancing drugs.

 A better explanation: